Make sure that you have the necessary paperwork for travelling.

 Remember that any immunisations will need to be done several weeks before you travel.

-The National Travel Health Network and Centre, (NaTHNaC) gives advice for travellers on: Health risks in your destination country, General health and safety advice, Reports of disease outbreaks.
+Travel Health Pro gives advice for travellers on Health risks in your destination country, General health and safety advice, Reports of disease outbreaks.

 In the past a number of European countries used the E111 scheme and the E111 form to provide free or reduced cost medical treatment.
 The scheme was changed from 1 Jan 2006 with the introduction of the European Health Insurance Card (EHIC).
 E111 forms ceased to be valid on 31 December 2005.